JJStyl1sh/projetos/README.md

-Just a little tic tac toe game
+Just a bit of what i'm doing to study programming languages

+Python projets:
-You just need python installed to run it!
+1- Tic Tac Toe - just need python to run it.

+JS projects:
+1- calculator - just need to open it on a browser